datacarpentry/astronomy-python/_episodes/04-select.md

 ~~~
 {: .output}

-We just have to remove the brackets.
+But we need to remove the brackets:

 ~~~
 pm_point_list = s.strip('[]')